mimoccc/mjdev-desktop/README.md

 # Mjdev Desktop

 An kotlin compose desktop environment like DDE Desktop.
-New desktop environment with many functio nality i miss in another desktops.
+New desktop environment with many functionality i miss in another desktops.
-Build on compose kotlin and jvm.
+Build on compose kotlin and jvm, multiplatform, for android, web & desktop.

 (Currently only linux os is supported as main target)